Ovarian cancer treatment

 Treating cancer that comes back

-If ovarian cancer comes back, it can usually be treated again with more chemotherapy, targeted therapies and sometimes more surgery.
+If cancer comes back, it can usually be treated again with chemotherapy, targeted therapy and sometimes more surgery.

 Treating symptoms of advanced cancer

-Your specialist doctor and nurse will help to make sure your symptoms are controlled.
+Your cancer doctor and specialist nurse will help to make sure your symptoms are controlled.
 This is called supportive or palliative care.
 You may see a specialist palliative care doctor or nurse for expert help with your symptoms.

 We have more information about coping with advanced cancer.